Lifespan Guide UK

 Whether it was the right dryer type

-A machine that does not suit the home or usage pattern can feel worn out earlier because it is doing the wrong job in the wrong way.
+A machine that does not suit the home or usage pattern can feel worn out earlier because it is doing the wrong job.

 How demanding the laundry routine is

-Heavy bedding, towel loads and frequent cycles usually place more strain on the appliance over time.
+Heavy bedding, towels, large loads and frequent cycles usually place more strain on the appliance.

 • Your use is fairly light